DEFRA/rod-catch-returns-api-js/README.md

 ## Installation

 Copy the example environment file and replace the relevant variables.
+The values cans be obtained from the GitLab repo fish/rod-catch-returns-env-vars repo, in the rod-catch-returns-api-js/.env file.

 ```shell script
 cp .env.example .env